thoughtspot/thoughtspot_tml/README.md

 ## Notes on __ThoughtSpot Modeling Language__

-TML is implemented in the YAML 1.1 spec.
+- TML is implemented in the YAML 1.1 spec.
+- When importing a TML file, if the `guid` matches to an existing object, then that object will be updated.
+If the `guid` is missing or does not match an object, a new object is created with a new GUID.

 ## Want to contribute?